 Here are some compelling reasons to start a WordPress blog:

-- Personal Branding: A blog can serve as your online portfolio, helping you establish yourself as an authority in your field.
+- Personal Branding: A blog serves as your online portfolio — helping you stand out professionally.

 Step 1: Choose Your Blog Name and Domain